 The artist painted a sacred scene in each monk's cell and at the end of every corridor.
 These paintings are among his finest and most beautiful works and are influenced by the work of Masaccio.

 The San Marco altarpiece is rightly famous for Angelico's use of perspective, the lines of the carpet and the various overlapping saints all add to the sense of depth within the picture space.
-The crucifix at the front centre of the painting is intended to look like a separate image and Angelico has mastered the optical illusion to great effect.

 The monastery is now a museum and contains the major collection of works by Fra Angelico.
 In addition, other artists represented at the museum include Domenico Ghirlandaio and Fra Bartolomeo.

 His Annunciations with their curved arches receding into the background clearly illustrate the artists understanding of perspective.